gayandrshn/E-Learnings/README.md

 9. Run the project as; right click on project -> Run as -> Run on Server -> select Apache Tomcat Server v9.0 at localhost -> add the project to server and click finish.
 10. Project should run on the url: http://localhost:8085/ELearning/

-Large File Download
-The large file is too big to be stored in the repository.
-You can download it from the Releases section:
-Download Large File from Releases